 Brisbane Plumber Leak Step 4 – Turn off your garden’s reticulation system

-Reticulation systems which are connecting to the mains water supply can be switched off but still cause a leak.
+Reticulation systems that are connected to the mains water supply can be switched off but still cause a leak.
 To determine if this is your problem, switch off the reticulation isolation tap at the mains and run the water metre test again.

 What should you do once you find the leak, or if you can’t find the leak?

-Whether you find the leak or not, the best way to proceed is calling an expert.
+Whether you find the leak or not, the best way to proceed is by calling an expert.
 Trying to fix these things yourself could lead to further damage and cost.
-So, if you have a leak problem, at any time of the day or night, call The Brisbane Plumbers.
+So, if you have a leak problem at any time of the day or night, call The Brisbane Plumbers.
 We’re Brisbane’s most reliable 24-hour emergency plumbing service.
 We’ll be on the job within 60 minutes – that’s our guarantee.
 We will deal with your plumbing problems efficiently and professionally while providing outstanding customer service.
-Call The Brisbane Plumbers, now, on 0450 932 850.
+Call The Brisbane Plumbers now on 0450 932 850.